List of Alabama Crimson Tide in the NFL draft

-Bryce Young was the first overall selection in the 2023 NFL draft.
+Bryce was the first overall selection in the 2023 NFL draft.

-Note: Pro Bowl Selections and Super Bowl Wins are counted only from Players Drafted by the University of Alabama.
+Note: Pro Bowl selections and Super Bowl wins are counted only from players drafted by the University of Alabama.
+Super Bowl winning players are selected from the active 53-man roster on the day of the Super Bowl or if they were considered a starter before being placed on Injury Reserve/Report.

-The University of Alabama Crimson Tide football team has had 467 players drafted into the National Football League (NFL) since the league began holding drafts in 1936.
-This includes 84 players taken in the first round and three overall number one picks, Harry Gilmer in the 1948 NFL draft, Joe Namath in the 1965 AFL draft and Bryce Young in the 2023 NFL draft.
-Alabama has had 58 former players selected to a Pro Bowl, 166 total Pro Bowl selections over all, 53 former players have won a Super Bowl with their respective teams (70 times represented and won) and eight have been elected to the Pro Football Hall of Fame.
+The University of Alabama has a combined 477 total players drafted from the National Football League (NFL), American Football League (AFL), and (NFL) supplemental draft.
+Of these players 429 have been drafted into the National Football League (NFL) since the league began holding drafts in 1936.
+This includes 86 players taken in the first round and three overall number one picks, Harry Gilmer in the 1948 NFL draft, Joe Namath in the 1965 AFL draft and Bryce Young in the 2023 NFL draft.
+The University of Alabama has had 56 former players selected to a Pro Bowl, 164 Pro Bowl selections over all, 6 players honored as the leagues NFL Most Valuable Player, NFL Offensive Player of the Year, or NFL Defensive Player of the Year with 9 total selections (5 MVP, 3 Offensive Player of the Year, and 1 NFL Defensive Player of the Year), 52 former players selected 1st Team All-Pro, 53 former players have won a (NFL championship or Super Bowl) with their respective teams (70 times represented and won), and 8 players have been elected to the Pro Football Hall of Fame.

 Each NFL franchise seeks to add new players through the annual NFL draft.
 The draft rules were last updated in 2009.
 The team with the worst record the previous year picks first, the next-worst team second, and so on.
 Teams that did not make the playoffs are ordered by their regular-season record with any remaining ties broken by strength of schedule.
 Playoff participants are sequenced after non-playoff teams, based on their round of elimination (wild card, division, conference, and Super Bowl).
 Prior to the merger agreements in 1966, the American Football League (AFL) operated in direct competition with the NFL and held a separate draft.
 This led to a bidding war over top prospects between the two leagues.
 As part of the merger agreement on June 8, 1966, the two leagues held a multiple-round "common draft".
 Once the AFL officially merged with the NFL in 1970, the common draft became the NFL draft.